 The good news is that there are a variety of strategies that you can use to lower your high cholesterol and therefore decrease your risk for heart problems and strokes.

-If your cholesterol is creeping upward, we have 4 simple, yet effective, tips for naturally lowering high cholesterol.
+If your cholesterol is creeping upward, we have 4 simple, yet effective, tips for how to naturally lower high cholesterol.

 Get up and move!
 Exercising at least 30 minutes a day is enough to lower high cholesterol.
 Moderate physical activity helps to raise high-density lipoprotein (HDL) cholesterol, which is the “good” cholesterol.
 Try taking a walk during your lunch hour, riding your bike, going for a hike, swimming or playing your favorite sport.
 Whatever you can do to get physical!

 Making some simple changes to your diet can lower high cholesterol and improve your heart health.
-Here are some heart-healthy foods to try today:
+Here are some heart-healthy foods to try today to into your cholesterol diet:

 - Eliminate trans fats